 You might get a follow-up email if you didn’t open, for example, or be put on a new list of interested potential buyers if you did.

-Unfortunately, that software is expensive and comes with legal requirements.
+Unfortunately, such software is expensive and comes with legal requirements.
 Different countries have their own anti-spam legislation that prevents you from emailing people using certain email management software.
 Be sure to consult how mass emails are regulated in your country before investing in an email management software.

-But there is a way to apply that functionality to your personal Gmail inbox.
-There’s a simple way to start Gmail email tracking without the complications and expense of email management software.
+Thankfully, there is a way to apply email tracking functionality to your personal Gmail inbox without the complications and expense of email management software.